 The nearest downhill and cross-country ski facility is Eldora, located one hour south on Highway 7.

-We recommend using the Estes Park Shuttle.
+We recommend using the Estes Park Shuttle from the Denver airport.
 Please see their website for schedule and prices: http://www.estesparkshuttle.com/

 There is a grocery store roughly two miles away, at the intersection of 66 and Mary’s Lake Road.
 There is also a Safeway store in downtown Estes Park, roughly four miles away.